What is Online Reputation Management? Everything You Need to Know for 2024

 Once set up, the tool will return a whole host of brand-mention insights for you:

-You will be able to understand, from the dashboard and reports, the overall sentiment of brand mentions throughout the web (a good way to quickly understand whether people’s perception is positive, neutral, or negative), in addition to seeing specific mentions (both when it comes to sentiment and those with highest traffic potential and estimated reach).
+From the dashboard and reports, you will be able to understand the overall sentiment of brand mentions throughout the web (an excellent way to quickly understand whether people’s perception is positive, neutral, or negative), in addition to seeing specific mentions (both in terms of sentiment and those with the highest traffic potential and estimated reach).

 Dominate SERPs for Brand Searches